mattdesl/texture-region/README.md

 ### `TextureRegion(texture, x, y, width, height)`

 The constructor.
 The region is in pixels, and is optional.
 XY will default to zero. width/height will default to the size of the given texture.
+The `new` keyword is optional.

 ### `setUVs(u, v, u2, v2)`